Iran raises oil exports to West, almost on par with Asia

 Exports to Asia were also hit by India's decision to cut annual purchases from Iran by a fifth for the fiscal year to March 2018.

-After the lifting of sanctions, Tehran added new clients such as Litasco and Lotos and won back customers such as Total (TOTF.PA), ENI (ENI.MI), Tupras (RDSa.L), Repsol (REP.MC), Cepsa CPF.GQ and Hellenic Petroleum (HEPr.AT).
+After the lifting of sanctions, Tehran added new clients such as Litasco and Lotos and won back customers such as Total , ENI, Tupras, Repsol, Cepsa and Hellenic Petroleum.

 OPEC member Iran was allowed a small production increase under a December deal to limit output.